SolaceLabs/pubsubplus-cf-dev/README.md

 You can use your browser to examine the deployed [ service broker dashboard ](http://solace-messaging.local.pcfdev.io/)

-You will need a username and password: solacedemo is the default as set in service-broker-manifest.yml obtained from [templates](./templates)
+You will need a username and password: solacedemo is the default as set for this deployment.

 You can also run a script that will fetch a variety of information from the service broker
 ~~~~